lw016/sayd/README.rst

 CLI
 ---
 The built-in CLI utility (*sayd*) can be used to generate self-signed certificates to encrypt the connection.
-Optionally you can install `rich <https://github.com/Textualize/rich>`_ to have a pretty CLI output.

 .. code-block:: bash